 A Food Changeout Platform is used to exchange a tray of fresh fly food (left) for a food tray inside of a Fly Cassette (center) while fully containing the biospecimens.
 In this view, the fly food is colored with blue food dye.
-Image Credit: NASA / Dominic Hart trays can be preserved aboard the station for post-flight analysis.
+Image Credit: NASA / Dominic Hart

+Biospecimens extracted from the Cassettes in the spent food trays can be preserved aboard the station for postflight analysis.
 The system was flown on the shuttle middeck on STS-121 in 2006 and to the station in 2015 for the Fruit Fly Lab-01 mission.
 This system also can interface with various existing environmental chambers, centrifuge systems, and video and lighting systems that have been developed by commercial providers.
 Such facilities can provide additional capabilities of variable gravity levels, environmental controls and imaging during spaceflight.